amilkyboi/netnate/README.md

 # netnate

-> *Last Updated: 21 November 2022*
+> *Last Updated: 21 Decemeber 2022*

-This is a repository for my website development project, netnate.
+This is my website development project, netnate.
 The legacy website was deployed using raw HTML, CSS, and JS and uses a third-party CSS theme hosted by W3Schools.
-Hugo, a static site generator, is now used and will allow for a more secure, upgradeable, and efficient website with full support for custom theming.
+Hugo, a static site generator, is now used and allows for a more secure, upgradeable, and efficient website with full support for custom theming.

 ## Backend